scott-testit/elastic-demo/README.md

 3. [ElasticSearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html)
 4. [Kibana](https://www.elastic.co/guide/en/kibana/current/index.html)

-When working in Github Codespaces the IDE will suggest installing different extensions, it's usually a good idea to click yes to install the extension as long as you know what the extension is related to.
+When working in Github Codespaces the IDE will frequently suggest installing different extensions as you open different types of files and run different commands, it's usually a good idea to click yes to install the extension as long as you know what the extension is related to.

 ## Create a Codespace

-In this repo, click on the green "Code" select Codespaces and click the plus sign
+In this repo, click on the green "Code" icon and select Codespaces tab and click the plus sign to create a new codespace.
+It will take a few seconds for the codespace to initialize.

 ## Install/Run ElasticSearch